apache/openwhisk-package-deploy/README.md

 - `manifestPath`: Optional.
 A string specifying the location of the folder enclosing the manifest.yaml file.
 For example: `src/openwhisk`.
 If this parameter is not provided, it will default to the root of the github repo.

 - `envData`: Optional.
-A string with a json object providing any optional enviroment data specified by the manifest.yaml file.
+A string with a json object providing any optional environment data specified by the manifest.yaml file.
 For example:
   ```
   "{
     "CLOUDANT_HOSTNAME": "some-hostname-bluemix.cloudant.com",